A Serengeti cat is a domestic cat breed.

 TICA’s Serengeti breed standard calls for these cats to be gentle, confident, outgoing, alert and unchallenging.

-Like the Bengals they’re descended from, they’re likely to enjoy exploring, playing games, and climbing up to high perches.
+Like the Bengals they’re descended from, they enjoy exploring, playing games, and climbing up to high perches.

 Some owners report that they can be rather vocal and chatty, which is a common trait in Oriental Shorthairs.